Connect with us

 However, tender breasts are also a sign of PMS so pay attention to your usual premenstrual signs before trying to get pregnant so you’ll be able to spot the difference in sensations.

-4. Notice loss of energy.
+4. Notice the loss of energy.

 If you’re feeling exhausted and like you just can’t catch up on sleep no matter what you do, it might be a sign of early pregnancy.
 Women in their first trimesters often experience a complete lack of energy because of the body’s hormone fluctuations and increased blood production.
 However, many factors add to feeling tired – including;

-anxiety, lack of sleep, and even stress of infertility for those who have been trying to get pregnant for some time.
+anxiety, lack of sleep, and even the stress of infertility for those who have been trying to get pregnant for some time.
 Be sure to maintain a healthy lifestyle while you’re conceiving so you’ll be able to detect these small changes.

 ⭐ Body Changes in Luteal Phase